ESXi boot failures due to system configuration issues - restore security configuration, decrypt system configuration, recover system configuration

 • Reboot the ESXi host.

-This means that a genuine ESXi version has booted, but the configuration data has been tampered with or is corrupted and cannot be recovered. see Installing and Setting Up ESXi.
+This means that a genuine ESXi version has booted, but the configuration data has been tampered with or is corrupted and cannot be recovered.
+Refer to Installing and Setting Up ESXi.

 This means that ESXi is unable to be recovered with the provided recovery key.
-Ensure the input recovery key is correct; otherwise, see Installing and Setting Up ESXi.
+Ensure the input recovery key is correct; otherwise, refer to Installing and Setting Up ESXi.